catalogfi/docs/docs/catalog-accounts/instant-wallet/api.md

 1. The user constructs a funding transaction which sends funds to the wallet address she got from creation.
 If this is not a segwit transaction, they will need to sign this as the signature will affect the transaction hash.
 The user *does not* need to submit the transaction to the blockchain network.
 2. The user generates a secret locally, and sends a `btc_getRefundTx` request to the Guardian.
 The Guardian will verify the request and return a refund transaction with the Guardian signature.
 3. The user verifies the refund transaction and signature.
-4. The user sends a `btc_confirmDeposit` request to the Guardian, which contains the signed funding transaction.
+4. The user sends a `btc_submitDeposit` request to the Guardian, which contains the signed funding transaction.
 The Guardian will verify and store this transaction if valid (the signature from the funding transaction is used to verify the user).
 5. The Relayer will broadcast the transaction.
 The user will only be able to use their Instant Wallet once the funding transaction is confirmed.
 They should not send additional funding requests until this process is completed.

 **Funding a wallet with funds**